tarwn/lessthandot-hugo/blogs/content/posts/2016-06-21-testing-sql-server-with-an-application.md

   <br style="clear: both" />
 </div>

 I need to connect it to my data source.
 Next to Choose Data Source, I click the drop-down arrow and the Data Source Configuration window appears.
-I choose “Database” and name the data source, then click OK.
+I choose "Database" and name the data source, then click OK.

 The next step is creating the connection.
-I click “New Connection” and fill in the server information, click OK, then Next.
+I click "New Connection" and fill in the server information, click OK, then Next.
 I give my connection string a name and click Next.
 Now I have to choose what data I'll show.
-I choose the option to “Specify a custom SQL statement or stored procedure” and click Next.
+I choose the option to "Specify a custom SQL statement or stored procedure" and click Next.
 I already created a stored procedure, GetPurchaseOrder, which I select.
 My stored proc has a parameter, StockItemID.
 I'm going to pass a value in from a text box.
 However, I haven't added that to the form yet, so I can't choose it.
 I leave Parameter source as None and click Next.
 I click the Test Query button and enter a parameter value.
 I get the results I expect.
 I click Finish.

 <div id='gallery-4' class='gallery galleryid-4555 gallery-columns-2 gallery-size-thumbnail'>
   <dl class='gallery-item'>